Looking for the Best Rides at Magic Kingdom that every member of the family can enjoy? These are your best options with low or no height limits!

 Fantasyland

-It's a Small World: A total classic.
+A total classic.
 This ride is relaxing, and watch out…..that song will be stuck in your head for the rest of the day!

-The Many Adventures of Winnie the Pooh*: Yes, we do have a Winnie the Pooh ride at Disneyland, but it's totally different.
+Yes, we do have a Winnie the Pooh ride at Disneyland.
+But it’s totally different.
 This is, in my opinion one of the best rides at Magic Kingdom for toddlers.
 The cue (the waiting area) is super interactive and the ride itself is ADORABLE.

-Mickey's PhilharMagic: Another great spot to relax, this short 3d movie is a ton of fun (and yes, has AC).
+Another great spot to relax, this short 3d movie is a ton of fun (and yes, has AC).

-Peter Pan's Flight: This ride is pure magic.
+This ride is pure magic.
 Fly over London, and take the second star to the right straight to Neverland.
 Sweet, and perfect for all ages.

-Prince Charming Regal Carousel: Even the youngest visitors will love a carousel ride.
-This normally doesn't have an epic line, and is a great evening ride option!
+Even the youngest visitors will love a carousel ride.
+This normally doesn’t have an epic line, and is a great evening ride option!

-Under the Sea – Journey of the Little Mermaid: Now here's the deal, the ride is similar to the Disneyland version…..but the CUE?
+Now here’s the deal, the ride is similar to the Disneyland version.
+But the queue?
 The path to the ride?
 Is ABSOLUTELY amazing and totally unique.
 You literally go Under the Sea.
 I love it so much!
+This is worth a visit just to see the queue!

 Frontierland

 Tom Sawyer Island: Looking for a spot to explore and blow off some steam?
-This may not be a ride, but it's certainly an adventure.
-Take a boat to the Island and explore (this usually closes after dark, morning is my favorite time of day to visit).
+This may not be a ride, but it’s certainly an adventure.
+Take a boat to the Island and explore.
+This usually closes after dark, morning is my favorite time of day to visit.

 Liberty Square

-Liberty Square Riverboat: Kids of all ages (and grown ups too) will end up classifying this as one of the Best Rides at the Magic Kingdom, I guarantee it.
-It's relaxing, you get a killer view, and perfect for seeing more of the riverfront.
+Liberty Square Riverboat: Kids of all ages (and grown ups too) will end up classifying this as one of the Best Rides at the Magic Kingdom.
+I guarantee it.
+It’s relaxing, you get a killer view, and perfect for seeing more of the riverfront.

 Adventureland

 The Magic Carpets of Aladdin*: This unique ride is absolutely adorable, board your own Magic Carpet and soar.
+I love the theming around this attraction.
+It’s a great little spot to visit with younger kiddos and a perfect starter ride.

-Swiss Family Treehouse: This walk through is a ton of fun, take your time and check out the intricate details of each “room”.
+Swiss Family Treehouse: This walk through is a ton of fun.
+Take your time and check out the intricate details of each “room”.

 Have you been to Walt Disney World?
 What do you think are the Best Rides at Magic Kingdom (or activities)?